 A while back, I answered a Triathlon Industry Association survey and was informed this week that I had won a pair of tickets to the Triathlon Show.
 As I already had quite a lot of activities planned and booked, I decided to go on Friday evening after I had finished work, as it was on until quite late.
 I was concerned that the traffic might be bad, but I thought the show was likely to be quieter than at the weekend.
 Fortunately, I was proved correct as there were very few people there by the time that Stuart and I arrived.

-On arrival, we were given a goody bag with various samples in it including some Powerbar gel shots that I like, a nuun hydration tablet and some men’s shower gel
+On arrival, we were given a goody bag with various samples in it.
+These included some Powerbar gel shots that I like, a nuun hydration tablet and some men’s shower gel

-The Zoggs stand was in a prominent position near to the entrance and there were a couple of endless pools.
+The Zoggs stand was in a prominent position near to the entrance of the Triathlon Show and there were a couple of endless pools.
 I would love to have one (especially if I could have it set up with video cameras, so that I could analyse my technique).
-These were being used for demonstrations when we arrived, which was quite interesting, but as I already have many technique points to work on, I don’t think there are many other things that I could pick up on right now!
+These were being used for demonstrations when we arrived, which was quite interesting.
+As I already have many technique points to work on, I don’t think there are many other things that I could pick up on right now!

 I was surprised at how few bikes were on display.
 We went to a local triathlon show in Bournemouth a few months ago (organised by Primera, a local bike store) and there were more bikes on display there.
-Stuart would love to have a new bike, but none of the ones that caught his eye had prices on display, which is never a good sign!
+Stuart would love to have a new bike.
+None of the ones that caught his eye had prices on display, which is never a good sign!

 We hadn’t been at the show for long before we were accosted by a company called ‘Sport Stiks’ who sell number transfers, which are apparently ‘classier’ than a number written on with a marker pen.
 I agreed to have a number put on me in return for the chance to win a watch.
-I didn’t win and I learnt that the transfers are just as difficult to remove as pen (I had to do parkrun with mine on as I couldn’t scrub it off).
-The transfer didn’t work on Stu as his forearms are too hairy – within an hour it was impossible to read the number!
+Sadly, I didn’t win and I learnt that the transfers are just as difficult to remove as a pen.
+(I had to do parkrun with mine on as I couldn’t scrub it off).
+The transfer didn’t work on Stu as his forearms are too hairy.
+Within an hour it was impossible to read the number!